laixiangran/ng-xdesign/README.md

 You can then write a demo to test your component in `src/demo`.

-When you use `gulp generate:component --name your-component`, a folder will be generated in `src/demo` too.
+When you use `npm run gc -- --name your-component`, a folder will be generated in `src/demo` too.

 ```bash
 your-component